georgekwan/hockey-trainer/README.md

 4. Install dependencies ``` npm install ```
 5. Start the server ``` expo start ```

+## Test Your App
+In the Expo DevTools window, you can choose to run your app in a simulator or on a physical device.
+You can also use the "Scan QR Code" option to open your app on your phone by scanning the QR code displayed in the terminal window.

 The app will now be running on your phone.

 ## Built With